Normal platelets, variability and artefact

 - Platelets with small size may occur in normal blood, but when very frequent may indicate the rare condition Wiscott Aldridge syndrome

 - Large platelets - arbitrarily defined as being more than one quarter the size of a red cell.
 These are present in the blood of normal individuals but should be infrequent (generally <5% of platelets).
 They are more numerous where platelet production is increased (for example in immune thrombocytopenia)

 - Giant platelets have size equal to or greater than a red cell, and are rare in normal blood.
 When more than the occasional giant platelet is found, the blood should be checked carefully for underlying disease.

 Normal platelets have a relatively wide range of sizes, but large forms are uncommon (A); however when early release of platelets is needed they emerge with larger form, so large platelets may be seen in conditions such as immune thrombocytopenia (B), large size is also a feature of myeloproliferative disorders (C)

-- Electron microscopy describes four zones within platelets: (i) the peripheral membrane zone rich in adhesive molecules; (ii) the submembrane area of tubules and filaments involved that determine shape; (iii) the granular zone with alpha and dense platelet granules; (iv) a tubular system that promotes shape change.
+- Electron microscopy describes four zones within platelets: (i) the peripheral membrane zone rich in adhesive molecules; (ii) the submembrane area of tubules and filaments determines platelet shape; (iii) the granular zone with alpha and dense platelet granules; (iv) a tubular system that promotes shape change.

-- In light microscopy detailed structure cannot be seen - the most common appearance is a densely-stained round or irregular cell fragments.
+- In light microscopy detailed structure cannot be seen - the most common appearance is to be densely-stained and have a round or irregular shape.

 - However, platelets do have a morphology that can be seen on well-stained smears.
 Furthermore, immediately following spreading the interaction between platelet and glass slide may cause some activation with features of partial activation apparent, and structural detail may be seen - particularly in larger forms.

 Platelets may appear uniformly granular (A), but partial activation may cause short membrane projections (B), or spread forms with a central granular and peripheral membrane zone (fried egg appearance) (C)

 Occasionally platelets may overlie red cells, or may lie against them - in such cases the platelet cytoplasm can cause a characteristic ‘halo’ that displaces haemoglobin (A) or may indent the cell membrane of adjacent red cells (B)

 DISTINGUISHING PLATELETS FROM OTHER ELEMENTS